 Check ferry availability

 Both the bunkhouse and ferry can get booked out in advance.
-Please check both are available before finalising bookings.
+Check both are available before finalising bookings.

 Be prepared for ferry cancellations

 Ferry sailings are subject to weather conditions.
 Call +64 9 916 2241 after 7 am on the morning of your departure to check if your ferry is sailing.